cyan-ide/Udacity-CarND-LaneLines-P1/README.md

 ---

+Key files:
+* P1.ipynb - final code for the project
+* README.md - (this file) - writeup on project coding, challenges and possible improvements

+Additional files:
+* original_README.md - original project readme file with the description of problem to solve
+* mask_fitting.afdesign - affinity designer file used to fit the mask and get its coodinates
+* P1_basic.ipynb ; P1_experiments.ipynb - some intermediate notebooks with experiments

+---

 ### Reflection

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.